UH-StudentServices/moodi-app/README.md

 ```

 ### Running Moodi-Moodle integration tests
-This is normally done in Jenkins, but if you want to test something locally:
+This is normally done in Jenkins, but if you want to test something locally, you need to go via an ssh tunnel.

 Into /etc/hosts:
 ```
-127.0.0.1       moodi-2-moodle-20.student.helsinki.fi # I think there is an IP check at Moodle end.
+127.0.0.1       moodi-2-moodle-20.student.helsinki.fi
 ```

 Open an ssh tunnel to call the Moodle API: